Starburst Enterprise query editor overview#

 When browsing a catalog, if you don’t find a familiar schema, table, or column that you know from another context, contact your site’s data administrator.
 It is possible that the cluster connection was made with a catalog properties file that restricted access to that expected element.

-The Cluster explorer displays vertical ellipsis menus () on the right of an object’s name when you select or hover over the name.
+The Cluster explorer displays options menus () on the right of an object’s name when you select or hover over the name.
 These menus appear for catalogs, schemas, tables, views, and columns.
 The menu options apply only to the current object.

 The standard Trino path to a table takes the form catalog.schema.tablename.
 When the cluster explorer menu options return a path, they wrap each path element in quotes.
 This takes into account possible spaces and special characters in path element names that may be supported by the current catalog.
 For example: "catalog"."schema"."tablename"